atgu/GINGER_cloud/Terra.md

 Workspaces have permissions associated with them, much like on a computing cluster.
 Some workspaces are completely public, especially public resources like high coverage <a href="https://app.terra.bio/#workspaces/anvil-datastorage/1000G-high-coverage-2019">1000 Genomes Project data</a>.
 Others, like the NeuroGAP data, have restricted access to specific users (default for individual-level genetic and phenotypic data).
 Your access is given through your Google-enabled email address (most likely your [user]@broadinstitute.org address).

 #### 1000 Genomes Project workspace
-We'll start here to show all the utilities of a fully featured workspace.
+We'll start with the 1000 Genomes Project workspace (<a href="https://app.terra.bio/#workspaces/anvil-datastorage/1000G-high-coverage-2019">here</a>) to show all the utilities of a fully featured workspace.
 The landing page looks like this:

 ![](img/Terra/Terra%201kG%20workspace%20landing%20page.png)